margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the intelligence of people where I am
 * Grateful for a great aunt
 * Grateful for activities that express joy and goodness
+* Grateful for people from my grandfather's family who went to the Wednesday night testimony meetings
+* Grateful for the medical world and a faith in God
+* Grateful for people starting families later in life
+* Grateful for people from all nations
+* Grateful for people's love of the earth
+* Grateful for Sundays and drives on Sunday
+* Grateful for progress in the world today
 * Grateful for good people in Washington, DC
 * Grateful for the next generation
 * Grateful for the love that fills a space that feels void